BlueStamp-Engineering-2022/Yurika_BSE_Project/index.md

 |:--:|:--:|:--:|:--:|
 | Yurika | St. Francis | Software Engineering, Design, Firmware | Incoming Senior

-# Makings of my Magical Music Machine:
+# Making my Magical Music Machine:

 # Final Milestone
 Milestone three was polishing up to ensure that my device had no other errors.
 Once the hardware issue was resolved, I connected my MIDI controller to the computer, opened Garageband, and played around with different sound sets, such as the drums, piano, and violin.
 I learned to play some of my favorite songs on the MIDI controller with the piano sounds.
 I labeled each button according to their note on the piano to make it easier for me to play songs.
 You can see in my demo video when I played a short bit of a song on piano and a bit on the drum set.
 While I was initially hoping to make my own modifications such as slider potentiometers to control note range and pitch, the hardware error took longer to resolve and I was not ablwe to get to my modifications.
 However, I've worked on them after the program and I am very happy with the result of my device.
 I play with it almost everyday, whether it's to experiment with new sounds or to relieve some stress.
 During this project, I switched my Arduino Uno to an Arduino mini, experimented with various music software, implemented different code programs, and adapted to the challenges I faced.
 I am forever grateful for my experience here, where I learned that no matter the challenges put against me, I will always overcome as long as I continue to try.
 Thanks for checking my project out!